-A dental bridge in Daytona Beach is one option your dentist may use to protect your teeth from damage.
-A bridge is an oral prosthetic that spans multiple teeth at the same time.
+A dental bridge in Daytona Beach is an oral prosthetic your dentist may use to replace multiple missing teeth at the same time.
 It’s held in place by dental cement and can last for many years with proper care.

 Bridging the Gap over Missing Teeth

 The most common use of a bridge is to minimize problems caused by a missing tooth.
 When a tooth is lost, the teeth adjoining it may suffer from added stress.
 This can lead to multiple tooth loss or even erosion of the bones in your jaw.
 A missing tooth also causes aesthetic concerns and emotional unease.

 Your dentist will use the remaining teeth on either side of the gap to secure the bridge.
 He or she will file and shape those teeth to receive the appliance.
 You will receive pain blockers to ensure your comfort throughout the procedure.
 The dentist may also use sedatives to help you relax.